Meissa: Nomenclature

 Lambda Orionis is the star's Bayer designation.
 The traditional name Meissa derives from the Arabic Al-Maisan which means 'The Shining One'.
 Al-Maisan was originally used for Gamma Geminorum, but was mistakenly applied to Lambda Orionis and the name stuck.
 In 2016, the International Astronomical Union organized a Working Group on Star Names (WGSN) to catalog and standardize proper names for stars.
-The WGSN's first bulletin of July 2016 included a table of the first two batches of names approved by the WGSN; which included Meissa for this star.
-It is now so entered in the IAU Catalog of Star Names.
+The WGSN's first bulletin of July 2016 included a table of the first two batches of names approved by the WGSN; which included Meissa for Lambda Orionis A. It is now so entered in the IAU Catalog of Star Names.

 The original Arabic name for this star, Al Hakah (the source for another name for it, Heka) refers to the Arabic lunar mansion that includes this star and the two of Phi Orionis (Al Haḳʽah, 'a White Spot').
 In Chinese, 觜宿 (Zī Sù), meaning Turtle Beak, refers to an asterism consisting of Meissa and both of Phi Orionis Consequently, the Chinese name for Meissa itself is 觜宿一 (Zī Sù yī, the First Star of Turtle Beak.)